munanadi/sui-splitwise/README.md

 # Splitwise Smart Contract

 The Splitwise smart contract is designed for the SUI blockchain and allows users to manage entities, invoices, and transactions within the Splitwise platform.
+Try it out [here](https://sui-splitwise.vercel.app/)

 ## Table of Contents